 Option Auto Reset Mask sets the mask to be automatically reset to include everything each time Locate is pressed, or you can toggle the option to Remember Mask which will keep the mask setting you used last time.

 Option Clear/Don't Clear Located Attributes sets whether the attributes changed by the Locate function will be saved into any cues you store.
 If the option is set to "Clear" then the Located attributes will not be stored in the Programmer unless you modify them using the wheels.
 This is useful if for example you want to program a cue which sets the position of fixtures, but does not turn them on.
 The Locate button will light up the fixtures for programming, but the lit state will not be stored in any cues you save.

 To quickly locate without changing pan/tilt, hold Locate and press the Pan/Tilt (or Position) button, then release Locate.

 To quickly locate pan/tilt only, hold Locate, press Options (Attribute Options on some consoles), then press Position (Pan/Tilt on some consoles), then release Locate.

 You can change the default locate state of each fixture in a show by recording a new Locate State.
 This can be shared (you set the values for one fixture, and then it applies to all fixtures of the same type) or individual (you can set different values for each individual fixture).
-To store, set up the desired locate state on the fixture(s) you want to change, then press Record, then Locate.
-Select Shared or Individual from the softkeys.
-Press Record or Locate a second time to confirm.
+To store, set up the desired locate state on the fixture(s) you want to change, then press Locate.
+Select Shared or, then Individual from the softkeys.
+Press or Locate a second time to confirm.

 The Clear button (on the right of the numeric keypad) is used to remove all changes from the Programmer and deselect all fixtures.
 A quick press of the Clear button just clears everything, however if you hold down the Clear button, then more options are available.